 Make it as-is for Easter or Christmas but you could also add fresh blueberries with the Jello-O for a fun red, white, and blue variation for 4th of July or Memorial Day.

-It keeps well in the fridge and can be made a day in advance, which makes this the perfect make-ahead dessert for a party.
+It keeps well in the fridge and can be made a day in advance, which makes this the perfect make-ahead dessert for a party and one of my favorite fresh strawberry recipes ever.

 Is it a Salad or is it Dessert?